 When you sign a lease agreement with your tenant, you should include a section where the tenant can determine how they want to receive all official and important communication.
 Send the rent reminder according to that agreement.

-If you do not have such an agreement in place, you should send the reminder by both email and snail mail to ensure they receive the letter.
-Finally, you should also keep a copy of any and all communication you send to your tenant in case you need proof of that communication later on.
+If you do not have such an agreement, you should send the reminder by email and snail mail to ensure they receive the letter.
+Finally, you should keep a copy of any communication you send to your tenant in case you need proof later.

 How Do You Handle Late Rent?

-If a tenant has not paid rent yet and you have already sent out a rent reminder, it is time to move onto a more serious reminder that they need to pay rent.
-It is time to send out a nonpayment of rent notice.
+If a tenant still needs to pay rent and you have already sent out a rent reminder, it is time to move on to a more severe reminder that they need to pay rent.
+It is time to send out a notice of nonpayment of rent.

 The nonpayment of rent notice is the first step of the eviction process.
 Unlike a friendly reminder, which simply reminds the tenant to pay, the nonpayment of rent notice details what money is owed, how much of a late fee applies, and what will happen next if the tenant does not pay.

 After receiving a nonpayment of rent notice, tenants have a specific amount of time to reply or pay according to the state’s laws.
-If they do not pay, you can then move forward with filing an eviction case.
+If they do not pay, you can then file an eviction case.
 Read more about the nonpayment eviction process here.

 You Can Only Do So Much

-There are many creative ways to ask your tenant to pay rent and to help them make on time payments, but ultimately, it is up to them to follow through.
-Sending things like friendly rent reminders, late rent reminders, and nonpayment of rent notices are going to remind your tenant to pay, but these notices don’t guarantee anything.
+There are many creative ways to ask your tenants to pay rent and to help them make on-time payments, but ultimately, it is up to them to follow through.
+Sending things like friendly rent reminders, late rent reminders, and nonpayment of rent notices will remind your tenant to pay, but these notices don’t guarantee anything.

-For that reason, it is very important to pay close attention to when things are being paid and what notices you are sending out.
-Acting quickly when a tenant seems to be falling behind on rent is key to ensure you do not lose too much money on the process.
+Therefore, paying close attention to when things are being paid and what notices you send out is very important.
+Acting quickly when a tenant seems to be falling behind on rent is key to ensuring you do not lose too much money in the process.

 Be prepared to pursue rent and eviction for nonpayment of rent as quickly as possible to protect your investments.